Tonya Van Beber

-Tonya Van Beber is a former state representative from unincorporated Weld County near Eaton.
+Tonya Van Beber is an American politician and former state representative from unincorporated Weld County near Eaton.
 A Republican, Van Beber represented Colorado House of Representatives District 48, which included all or parts of the Weld County communities of Ault, Eaton, Gilcrest, Greeley, Johnstown, La Salle, Milliken, and Pierce.

 Background

-Van Beber owns an excavation company with her husband Jeff and is a teacher at University Schools, a charter school in Greeley, Colorado.
+Van Beber owns an excavation company with her husband Jeff and was a teacher at University Schools, a charter school in Greeley, Colorado.
 She also does educational consulting across the country through her company, School Success Systems.
 A third-generation Coloradan, she previously worked for the Greeley Tribune and later published two direct-mail newspapers in Weld County.
 In 2018, Van Beber was elected to an at-large seat on the Weld County Council and has served as the council president.

 She earned a bachelor's degree in Social Sciences/Psychology from the University of Northern Colorado.
 In 2013, she earned a master's degree in educational leadership from Regis University in Denver.